-All children aged 12-15 will be offered a single dose of the Pfizer/ BioNTech Covid-19 vaccine.
+All children aged 12-15 will be now be offered a 2nd dose of the Pfizer/ BioNTech Covid-19 vaccine.
+If you child has not received a 1st dose this too is offered.

 The COVID-19 vaccination will reduce the chance of your child suffering from COVID-19 disease.
 It may take a few weeks for their body to build up some protection from the vaccine.
-They should get good protection from the single dose.

-Like all medicines, no vaccine is completely effective - some people may still get COVID-19 despite having a vaccination, but this should be less severe.
+Like all medicines, no vaccine is completely effective - some people may still get COVID-19 despite having vaccinations, but this should be less severe.
 Further information is available on symptoms on NHS.UK.